 5.)
 If I am a previous Volunteer will I be able to see my old points?

-When you look at your profile in the new editor, you will only see points you’ve edited with the new editor.
+When you look at your profile in the editor, you will only see points you’ve edited with the editor.
 We are hoping to combine the totals from the old and new editors in the near future, but until then, it helps if you use the same username or let us know if you have changed it.
 The recognition categories and “Patch Contest” should reflect your total edits regardless of which editor you used, but it might take us a little time to join the two accounts.

 6.)
 Once I login in what do I do?

-Please follow the guided tour in the new editor.
+Please follow the guided tour in the editor.
 The tour should begin immediately upon logging in.
 To view the tour at any time, click on the question mark on the left sidebar and click “Start the tour!”